wiimmers/ShamRock-it-Client/README.md

 - Click send ticket
 - Maintenance tickets are created and emailed from maintenance email
 - IT tickets are created with Ninja One API
+- Ticket statuses are shown under the 'Ticket Statuses' menu and are updated for the user

 ###      Backup